-Where a UDV exists and is of type int, it can be incremented and decremented using the ++ and -- operators.
+Where a User Defined Variable (UDV) exists and it is of type int, it can be incremented and decremented using the ++ and -- operators.
 For example:

 1. Create a UDV and set its value and type to a local integer variable.